ARM-software/ebbr/source/chapter1-about.rst

   Generally anything that has a near-upstream U-Boot implementation should be able to implement the EBBR requirements.
-  EBBR was drafted with readily available hardware in mind, like the Raspberry Pi and BeagleBone families of boards, and it is applicable for low cost boards (<$10).
+  EBBR was drafted with readily available hardware in mind, like the Raspberry Pi and BeagleBone families of boards, and it is applicable for low-cost boards (<$10).

 - Plan to evolve over time